Case Study: Fatigue And Nutrient Deficiencies

 I found several problems with William’s test results:

 - William was low in vitamin B12.
 I ordered the homocysteine test as well because it is sometimes more reliable for checking B12 status than just looking at B12 levels in the blood.
 As we get older it becomes more difficult to absorb vitamin B12 from food, mostly due to lowered stomach acid and digestive enzyme levels.
-So I gave William a B12 supplement but also asked him to take a digestive enzymes supplement with each meal.
+So I gave William a B12 supplement.

 - William’s liver function test result showed a mildly fatty liver.
 His stool test indicated the presence of a gut parasite called Blastocystis hominis.
 This particular bug can create a great deal of inflammation to the intestinal lining.
 That’s bad because it inhibits proper nutrient absorption, but also because it creates a leaky gut and subsequent immune system problems and fatigue.
 I gave William a prescription for the antibiotic metronidazole and also gave him Intestinal Para Cleanse capsules.
 I gave him a glutamine powder to help soothe and repair an inflamed intestinal lining.

 - Regarding his diet, I asked William to follow the eating guidelines in my book Fatty Liver You Can Reverse It.
 The diet in this book would also help improve his gut health.
-The enhance the improvements in his liver health, I gave William LivaTone Plus capsules.
+To enhance the improvements in his liver health, I gave William Livatone capsules.

 William was very happy to discover there are genuine reasons why he hasn’t been feeling well lately.
 He was very happy to follow the plan I gave him.
 I expect to see William again in 4 weeks.